ethanwhite/spectralmatch/docs/contributing.md

 ---

 ## Versioning
 Uses git tag to create annotated version tags and push them.
 This also syncs to Pypi.
+New versions will be released when the maintainer determines sufficient new functionality has been added.
 ```bash
 make tag version=1.2.3
 ```